Project-MCMLXXXIII/mojos/packages/mojos-contracts/README.md

 Mojos are an experimental attempt to improve the formation of on-chain avatar communities.
 While projects such as Cryptopunks have attempted to bootstrap digital community and identity, Mojos attempt to bootstrap identity, community, governance and a treasury that can be used by the community for the creation of long-term value.

-One Mojo is generated and auctioned every day, forever.
+Two Mojo is generated and auctioned every day, forever.
 All Mojo artwork is stored and rendered on-chain.
 See more information at [mojos.todo](https://mojos.todo).

 ## Contracts